Need a bit of retail therapy? There's nowhere better to go than Paris, particularly as the sales start this January.

 That frenzy of retail therapy otherwise known as the Paris sales kicks off again in January.
 Shopping in the city is not as elegant or dignified as at other times of year.
 But who cares about rifling through troughs of cut-price garments in one of the most chic places on earth when you can jet home with a dream Chanel frock or Zadig & Voltaire knit for a snip of the regular price?

-In 2013 sales in Paris start on January 9 and end on February 12.
+In 2015 sales start in Paris and the rest of France sales at 8am on January 7 and end on February 17.
 Boutiques have been giving discounts to their most prized and regular customers for a week already.
 If you received a text inviting you to a vente privée, you’re practically Parisian.

 No need to break out in a cold sweat at the thought of the best bargains already snapped up.
 Smart bargain-hunters wait until February when prices are slashed again and the real scream-hallelujah-dance-for-joy bargains can be enjoyed.